jvishnefske/ailuropoda/README.md

     *   `cbor_generated.h` and `cbor_generated.c` with your encode/decode functions.
     *   A `CMakeLists.txt` file to easily compile the generated code and link against TinyCBOR.
     *   *(Future/Optional)* Helper functions for `cbor2json` and `json2cbor` conversion, simplifying data inspection and interoperability.
-*   **Simplified Development**: Define your data structures in C headers, and let `cbor-from-c` handle the rest!
+*   **Simplified Development**: Define your data structures in C headers, and let `Ailuropoda` handle the rest!

 ---

 ## 🛠️ How It Works

-`cbor-from-c` leverages `pycparser` to parse your C header file's Abstract Syntax Tree (AST).
+`Ailuropoda` leverages `pycparser` to parse your C header file's Abstract Syntax Tree (AST).
 It identifies `struct` definitions and their members, then intelligently generates the corresponding C encoding and decoding functions.

 ---